mohamadhoseinmoradi/jenkins-iac/README.md

 this project launches jenkins container with embeded IAC tools on docker with dind.

 installed IAC tools:
-* docker-ce-cli (connects to host docker engine via socket)
+* docker-cli (used by jenkins to be able to connect to docker engine via socket)
 * ansible
 * kubectl
 * helm